ZM71/raspotify/README.md

 Raspotify is intended to be used in a *[headless enviroment](https://en.wikipedia.org/wiki/Headless_computer)*.
 For desktop OS's [spotifyd](https://github.com/Spotifyd/spotifyd) offers similar functionality and is a better choice.
 If you're looking for a turnkey audio solution for Raspberry Pi's with Spotify Connect support we recommend [moOde™ audio player](https://moodeaudio.org/).

-**Librespot, and therefore Raspotify, requires a premium account.**
+**Librespot, and therefore Raspotify, requires a premium account because this app is stupid.**

 ## Installation